 - Fill the bottom pot with water, marbles (or pennies), and begin to boil.

 - Wash fruit, berries, or vegetables, and place in the top basket.

 - Put the middle portion on the bottom pot.

 - Place the top basket inside the middle portion.

 - Put the lid on.

-- Double check that the hose is tightly closed with clamp or clothespin.
+- Double-check that the hose is tightly closed with a clamp or clothespin.
 (You don’t want juice running across your floor!)

 - Set a timer for 30 minutes.
 Check fruit and juice at that point.

 - Set timer for 15-30 more minutes if necessary.